 The second one does not require any modification to CalculiX, is generally easier to set up and is very flexible.
-There is no intrinsic limitations on the number of shared libraries and functions that can be dynamically loaded.
-It is thus quite feasible to create mechanical behaviours databases by creating a shared library by specific material.
+There is no intrinsic limitation on the number of shared libraries and functions that can be dynamically loaded.
+It is thus quite feasible to create mechanical behaviour databases by creating a shared library for each specific material.
 Such libraries will only be loaded if needed.
 In such an approach, the mechanical behaviour is dedicated to a specific material and is self-contained: it has no external parameter.
-Shared libraries can be shared between co-workers by moving them on a shared folder.
-However, experience shows that using shared libraries can be confusing for some user as they have to update their environment variables (PATH on Windows or LD_LIBRARY_PATH on Unixes) for the libraries to be usable.
-Shared libraries can also be more sensible to system updates.
-A drawback of using shared libraries is that the behaviors must be written in C or C++ as the name of the functions implementing the behaviors must be upper-cased du to CalculiX internal conventions1 The reason of such a restriction is detailed below.
-On way of generating such library with the appropriate naming convention is to use the MFront code generator:
+Shared libraries can be shared between co-workers by putting them on a shared folder.
+However, experience shows that using shared libraries can be confusing for some users as they have to update their environment variables (PATH on Windows or LD_LIBRARY_PATH on Unix) for the libraries to be usable.
+Shared libraries can also be more sensitive to system updates.
+A further drawback of using shared libraries is that the behavior must be written in C or C++ and the name of the functions implementing the behavior must be upper-case due to CalculiX internal conventions1.
+The reason of such a restriction is detailed below.
+One way of generating such library with the appropriate naming convention is to use the MFront code generator: